DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/overview.rst

 ~~~~~~~~
 DaoAI has two general detection engines, each optimized for a different type of shapes.

 * **Mod Finder** engine is fast and robust, it is recommended detection for most applications where the object is usally one side showing to the camera.
+Checkout these articles for `Gray Mod Finder <https://daoai-robotics-inc-daoai-vision-user-manual.readthedocs-hosted.com/en/latest/complete-vision-guidance/detection/mod-finder/gray-mod-finder.html>`_ and `Depth Mod Finder <https://daoai-robotics-inc-daoai-vision-user-manual.readthedocs-hosted.com/en/latest/complete-vision-guidance/detection/mod-finder/depth-mod-finder.html>`_
 * **3D Object Finder** engine is slightly slower, and it is recommended detection for random bin picking situations, where the object's showing face is different.
 * **Mono 3D** engine is using a single 2D camera for high accuracy 3D object locating.
 It is suitable for eye-in-hand situation, and able to achieve better than 3D camera accuracy for single object.
 * **Shape Finder** engine is suitable to find specific shapes on the images, and use it for robot guidance.
 It can detect shapes like circle, rectangle, ellipse etc..